 A leadership and skills development opportunity for local young people aged twelve to twenty five.
 Subi Voice of Youth (SVY) is made up of a group of young people who are interested in issues facing young people in the local and broader community.

-The group meets on the first Wednesday of the month to organise events and initiatives, and discuss issues facing young people.
+The group meets bi-monthly on the first Wednesday to organise events and initiatives, and discuss issues facing young people.